sf-wdi-19-20/modules/w10_d4_0_interview_practice/README.md

   // -1

   ```

+1. Write a function to 'compress' a string by counting repeated characters.
+For example, the string `"ooohmmmmmmm"` would become `"o3h1m7"`.
+If your compressed string would be longer than the original, you should return the original instead.

 1. Given two strings, check if the first string occurs within the second string.
 Return true if the second is within the first.
 Hint: you can use built-in methods.